SarpongAbasimi/TheMakersPort/tddAnyThing/README.md

 - Green.
 - Refactor.

-But obviously, this code is too simple to refactor at the cureent stage.
+But obviously, this code is too simple to refactor at the current stage.

 > An example of when I implemented the full TDD cycle can be found [here](https://github.com/SarpongAbasimi/ProcessWorkShopKatas/tree/master/middle_string) , [here](https://github.com/SarpongAbasimi/FizzBuzz-Python-JavaScript-More-) and [here](https://github.com/SarpongAbasimi/FizzBuzz-Python-JavaScript-More-/tree/master/fizzBuzzJs)